-What information can a vehicle identification number provide?
+What info can a VIN number lookup provide?

 - Sale history, including purchase prices

-- Whether the vehicle was ever totaled or listed in a salvage auction
+- Whether the vehicle was ever totaled, listed in a salvage auction, and other title issues

 - Standard equipment